Waycross–Ware County Airport: World War II

-Waycross celebrated the arrival of brand new P-51 Mustangs in April, 1945.
+Waycross celebrated the arrival of brand new North American P-51 Mustangs in April, 1945.
 Initially, Waycross operated an equal number of P-40s and P-51s.
 The only problem encountered with the Mustang was cockpit heat caused by the aircraft's bubble canopy during summer.
 As a result, the RTU operated the Mustangs above 5,000 ft. using them mainly for air-to-air gunnery.
-In May, Waycross received one Douglas C-47 and one Beech C-45.
+In May, Waycross received one Douglas C-47 Skytrain and one Beech C-45.
 The C-47 took the base's enlisted men on cross-country liberty flights while the officers had use of the C-45.
 Liberty flights were flown to Washington, D.C., New York City, Chicago, Pittsburg, and St. Louis and other cities.

 By July 1945, Waycross had completed 15 classes of pilots.
 As training continued to reduce, the Army closed Waycross on October 15, 1945.

 Waycross–Ware County Airport

 Eventually the government returned the airport to Ware County and the City of Waycross.
 Eastern Airlines began scheduled flights in 1948; its last Convair left in 1969.
 Later, AirSouth served the airport.

 No scheduled airline serves Waycross now.
 A monument that remembers the Army's presence has been erected at the airport's entrance and a display in the terminal building gives a brief history of the AAF at Waycross.
 A couple of former Army buildings remain.